sgharvey/pakon-tlx-addons/README.md

 # pakon-tlx-addons
 AutoIt v3 scripts for the enhancement of TLXClientDemo, a scanning interface for the Pakon F-X35 series of 35mm film scanners.

+These scripts will NOT work if AutoIt v3 is not installed on your XP VM / PC.

 Download AutoIt v3 here: https://www.autoitscript.com/site/autoit/downloads/

 TLX_Reindex - A script for reindexing all images in the current roll.
 Useful for scanning film that is not DX encoded,